WA Medicinal Cannabis THC Driving Laws Must Change

 - 🥬Support driving laws that test for actual impairment, not presence.

-- 🥬Align WA with Tasmania and Victoria.
+- 🥬Align WA with Tasmania, Victoria and New South Wales.

 Presence Does Not